Music Career Finder

 There are several types owed to several parties and collected by different organizations.

 But mechanical royalties may be the most confusing.
-In this post, I hope to simplify this topic so any musician can understand it.

 A Quick History of Mechanical Royalties